Samuel-Aborah/alx-system_engineering-devops/0x00-shell_basics/README.md

 Write a script that changes the working directory to the previous one.

 Task 11.
 Lists.
 (11-lists)
 A script that lists all files in the current, parent and /boot directory in a long format.

+Task 12.
+File type.
+(12-file type)
+A script that prints out the iamafile file in the tmp directory